 - Preheat the oven to 415°F. Slice squash at about ¼ inch of thickness.

-- Crush the crackers into fine pieces and add them to a medium bowl along with the flour, nutritional yeast, and seasoning.
+- Crush the crackers into fine pieces with a food processor or by hand.
+Add them to a medium bowl along with the nutritional yeast and seasoning.
+Stir this together.

-- Create a wet ingredient bowl by combining the applesauce and oat milk.
+- Create a wet ingredient bowl by combining the applesauce and plant milk.

-- One at a time, dip the squash slices in the wet ingredient bowl until completely covered.
-Dip the wet squash slices into the dry ingredient bowl.
+- One at a time, dip the squash slices in the wet ingredient bowl until they are completely covered.
+Dip the wet squash slices into the dry ingredient bowl and coat them with the breading.

-- Place the fully breaded slices on a non-stick baking sheet about ½ inch apart from each other.
-Bake them in the oven on the middle rack for 30 minutes or until golden brown.
+- Place the breaded slices on a non-stick baking sheet about ½ inch apart from each other.
+Bake them in the oven for 30 minutes or until they are golden brown.
 Gently flip them halfway through.

 Video